Integer programs with bounded subdeterminants and two nonzeros per row

 \begin{lemma} Let $w : V(G) \to \R_{\ge 0}$ be induced by $c : E(G) \to \R_{\ge 0}$.
 For every stable set $S$ in $G$ we have $w(S) + c(S) = c(E(G))$. \end{lemma} \begin{proof} Since $w$ is induced by $c$, we have $w(S) = \sum_{v \in S} w(v) = \sum_{v \in S} \sum_{e \in \delta(v)} c(e)$.
 Since $S$ is a stable set, the latter is equal to $c(E(G) \setminus \sigma(S)) = c(E(G)) - c(\sigma(S)) = c(E(G)) - c(S)$. \end{proof}

-For the following parts it will be useful to observe that, in a bipartite graph, the minimum cost of a stable set is always zero, which is attained by each side of the bipartition.
+For the following parts it will be useful to observe that, in a bipartite graph with edge-induced vertex weights, the minimum cost of a stable set is always zero, which is attained by each side of the bipartition.
 The corresponding slack set is the empty set.